-Attempts to prove "no harm" based upon downstream peak flow versus capacity analysis shall be governed by the following provisions:
+5 Editor's Note: Appendix C is on file in the office of the Borough Secretary.

-1. The peak flow values to be used for downstream areas for the design return period storms (2-, 10-, 25- and 100-year) shall be the values from the calibrated Penn State Runoff Model for the Little Lehigh Creek Watershed.
-These flow values would be supplied to the developer by the borough engineer upon request.
-2. Any available capacity in the downstream conveyance system as documented by a developer may be used by the developer only in proportion to his development site acreage relative to the total upstream undeveloped acreage from the identified capacity (i.e. if his site is 10% of the upstream undeveloped acreage, he may use up to 10% of the documented downstream available capacity).
+- F. For proposed development sites located partially within a release-rate category area and partially within a provisional no-detention area, in no event shall a significant portion of the site area subject to the release-rate control be drained to the discharge point(s) located in the no-detention area. - G. No-harm option. - (1) For any proposed development site not located in a Provisional No-Detention District, the developer has the option of using a less-restrictive runoff control (including no-detention) if the developer can prove that no harm would be caused by discharging at a higher runoff rate than that specified by the plan.
+Proof of no harm would have to be shown from the development site through the remainder of the downstream drainage network to the confluence of the Little Lehigh Creek with the Lehigh River.
+Proof of no harm must be shown using the capacity criteria specified in Subsection C above if downstream capacity analysis is a part of the no-harm justification.
+Attempts to prove no harm based upon downstream peak flow versus capacity analysis shall be governed by the following provisions: - (a) The peak flow values to be used for downstream areas for the design return period storms (two-, ten-, twenty-five-, and one-hundred-year) shall be the values from the calibrated Penn State Runoff Model for the Little Lehigh Creek Watershed.
+These flow values would be supplied to the developer by the Borough Engineer upon request. - (b) Any available capacity in the downstream conveyance system as documented by a developer may be used by the developer only in proportion to his development site acreage relative to the total upstream undeveloped acreage from the identified capacity [i.e., if his site is ten percent (10%) of the upstream undeveloped acreage, he may use up to ten percent (10%) of the documented downstream available capcity].